hellohaptik/docs_haptik/bot-configuration/webhooks.md

 The HTTP request will contain an `X-Hub-Signature` header which contains the SHA1 signature of the request payload computed using the HMAC algorithm and the secret_key shared in advance, and prefixed with `sha1=`.

-The client's callback endpoint should verify this signature to validate the integrity and origin of the payload.
+Your callback endpoint should verify this signature to validate the integrity and origin of the payload.

 ### Webhook Performance Requirements